melpa/melpa/README.md

 ## API

-All repository code is contained in the `package-build.el`.
+All repository code is contained in the `lisp/package-build.el`.

 ### Functions